roothun7er/CTF-Writeups/DBH-qualifiers-2023/stego/audio/README.md

 sonic-visualiser combined.wav
 ```

-* If you listen to the audio you will not hear any anomalies.
+* if you listen to the audio you will not hear any anomalies.

-* At first look you will not see anything interesting
+* at first look you will not see anything interesting

 <br />